 History: If an acetaminophen overdosage has occurred, the doctor will attempt to determine the time and amount of acetaminophen taken.
 It is important for the doctor to know what medications the individual has ingested and how much.
 Having access to all medication bottles that the person may have taken will help the doctor to determine the maximum amount taken.
-A sexual history will also be taken.

 Physical: The doctor will look for signs and symptoms of liver toxicity.
 These signs may include jaundice (yellow skin), abdominal pain, vomiting, and ascites (fluid in the abdomen).
 On physical examination, a doctor looks for liver tenderness and enlargement using palpation.
 Palpation is a method of examination in which the examiner feels the body to determine its size, shape, firmness, or location.